 A thorough look at your home and outdoor environment by a physiotherapist including a written report on the changes you can make to enhance your safety at home.
 An assessment of your strength, balance and current activity levels.
 Written advice on what you can do to enhance your strength and balance and decrease your falls risk.
 Includes a letter to your GP to inform them of the outcome of the visit (if you agree to this).
 Usually takes up to two hours.

-Falls prevention package *
+Falls prevention exercise *